UMAprotocol/launch-lsp/README.md

 The purpose of this repository/package is to make it easy to customize your LSP (Long-Short Pair) deployment.
 Feel free to use this repository in place or fork and customize it.

-For more information on the LSP, [read the docs](https://docs.umaproject.org/).
+- For more information on the LSP, [read the Outcome.Finance docs](https://docs.outcome.finance/).
+- For more information on UMA's Optimistic Oracle and other integration patterns, read the [UMA docs](https://docs.umaproject.org/).

 This launch repo currently supports LSP deployments on Mumbai testnet, Polygon, Kovan testnet, Rinkeby testnet, and Ethereum Mainnet.